Is a programmable thermostat the answer to your energy and cost-savings dreams?

 According to the Department of Energy, it just might be

 The DOE has completed numerous studies over the years when it comes to advancements in thermostats.
-What they have reported is that you can save anywhere from 5% up to 15% per year on your heating bill if you were to switch to a programmable thermostat.1
+What they have reported is that programmable thermostat savings range from 5% up to 15% per year on your heating bill.1

 The basic yet revolutionary concept of a programmable thermostat is that you program your HVAC system to run through manual set-up or through the use of motion sensors.
 This results in savings across the board (energy, efficiency, cost) because you are not running the system to heat or cool a room when nobody is in it.